nova-kit/nova-field-mixins/README.md

 #### Handle `AsArrayobject` Cast

-This package provide a default implement casting for `AsArrayObject`.
+This package provides a default implement casting for `AsArrayObject`.

 ```php
 use Laravel\Nova\Fields\Text;